 He writes about earnings, stressing that you want to find the most profitable businesses, where earnings are growing fast.

-The most important aspect of all in the equation, however, is time.
-Says Mr. Phelps, “Perhaps the greatest advantage of all in buying top quality stocks without visible ceilings on their growth is that when we do so we give ourselves the chance to profit by the unforeseeable and the incalculable.”
+The most important aspect of all in the 100 to 1 in the Stock Market equation, however, is time.
+Says Mr. Phelps, “Perhaps the greatest advantage of all in buying top-quality stocks without visible ceilings on their growth is that when we do so we give ourselves the chance to profit by the unforeseeable and the incalculable.”

 To me, these last five words are magic.